 In 2013, Conservation Volunteers Australia (CVA) was able to secure the long-term future of Lemon Springs and Middlegate blocks in the Little Desert Region of Western Victoria.
-These properties are adjacent to the Little Desert National Park and close to the Little Desert Nature Lodge, owned by CVA.
+These properties are adjacent to the Little Desert National Park and close to the Little Desert Nature Lodge.

 The purchase of the property was made possible via a bequest from The State Trustees who managed the Estate of the late Victor Salvana.
 In recognition of this generous donation the property will be known as the Salvana Conservation Reserve.